 However, according to research done by the UNWTO, most of those jobs are concentrated in the least powerful, lowest-skilled and lowest paid positions.
-This implies that women, especially those participating in the informal economy, remain the most at risk of job loss and displacement from economic shocks like the pandemic.
+Only around 19-25% of leadership and C-suite levels are filled by women.
+This implies that women are often hired only for low level jobs and especially for those participating in the informal economy, the remain the most at risk of job loss and displacement from economic shocks like the pandemic.

 Why Investing in Women Matters

 Investing in women is an investment in our communities and future generations.